swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

     $ cd ~/simplestats

+To put this in more realistic terms, imagine that the upstream branch (UW-Madison-ACI) is managed by your PI and the alpha and beta branches are students working on a project, tasked with implementing some stats functions.
 Like good SWC followers, we'll be working in a branch, called `median`.

     $ git fetch upstream
     $ git checkout median